-For fall 2019, this project will be open to residential customers living in Bannock, Bingham and Power counties.
+For spring 2023, this project will be open to residential customers living in Bannock, Bingham, Lemhi, Oneida and Power counties.

-- Plant the tree.
+- Plant your tree(s).
 Shade trees work best on the west side of the property.

 - Plant on the west side of your home.

 - Plant close enough to your home so the mature canopy will provide the shade you need.
 However, to prevent branches from impacting your home, plant the tree about half the distance of the mature canopy width from your home.

 - Ensure trees planted near streets comply with local ordinances, generally about 5 feet from streets and 40 feet from corners.